khofstadter/navigatingthedigitalworld.com/docs/project-management.md

 <!-- can I add ideas about FFR, entrainment, synchronization here ?-->

 The page
-1. outlines the principles of Agile Project Management (APM), to emphasize the importance of regular feedback
-2. provides a list of methods and tools, that can be used in any field of research. <!-- is this true?
+1. provides a list of methods and tools, that can be used in any field of research. <!-- is this true?
 "Any"? -->
+2. outlines the principles of Agile Project Management to emphasize the importance of regular feedback.

 {: .no_toc }